 Tricare for Life: Advantages

-- Global Coverage: This plan is available worldwide and does not have specific areas of service.
-For those living overseas where Medicare coverage does not extend, Tricare for Life benefits are still available, but costs will be higher.
+- Global Coverage: This plan is available worldwide and does not have specific service areas.
+For those living overseas, Tricare for Life benefits are still available, but out-of-pocket costs will be higher since Medicare isn’t contributing to the cost.

-- Affordability for Select Services: There is no annual deductible for services that are covered by both Medicare and Tricare.
-Therefore, the beneficiary is responsible for none of the costs of most routine, covered services.
+- Affordability: There is no annual deductible for services covered by both Medicare and Tricare, so the beneficiary doesn’t have to pay for routine services.

-- Claims Typically Filed on Your Behalf: Providers generally file claims directly with Medicare, which will pay its portion and forward the remaining claim to Tricare, meaning that individuals typically have fewer administrative responsibilities.
+- Claims: Providers generally file claims directly with Medicare, which will pay its portion and forward the remaining claim to Tricare, so you won’t have any additional paperwork.

-- Freedom to Select Any Eligible Provider: Beneficiaries can choose any Medicare-eligible provider.
-However, it’s important to note that care delivered from some Veterans Administration providers or providers who opt-out of Medicare will be more expensive options, since Medicare will not contribute to the overall cost.
+- Freedom: Beneficiaries can choose any Medicare-eligible provider.
+However, it’s important to note that care delivered from VA providers or those who opt out of Medicare will be more expensive since Medicare will not contribute to the overall cost.

 Tricare for Life: Disadvantages